netizenorg/netitor/README.md

 ne.friendlyErr = false
 ```

+Netitor is a fully static web-based editor, as such it allows you to save and load code sketches to the URL (no database or back-end needed to save/share/remix/etc), in order to check if the current URL has a hash with code/data in it you can use `ne.hasCodeInHash`, this read-only property returns either `true` or `false`

 ## Methods

 **update()**: if the `autoUpdate` is set to `false` you can control when you want the preview window to update yourself by calling: `ne.update()`

 **highlight(lineNumber, color)**: this method will highlight a line of code in the editor.
 It requires a number as it's first argument (the line you want to highlight) with a CSS color string as an optional second argument (the default color is a translucent red).
 To remove a highlight simply call the method with 0 as the first argument (ex: `ne.highlight(0)`).

+**saveToHash()**: this method will take all the code currently in the editor and save an encoded/compressed version of it to the current site's URL hash.

+**loadFromHash()**: if the current site's URL hash has encoded/compressed code in it (which you can check for using `ne.hasCodeInHash`) this will decode the URL and load the data into the editor.

+**loadFromURL(url)**: if you have some example code saved online somewhere (with CORS enabled) this method will send a fetch request for that code and load it up in the editor.

 **on('event-name', callbackFunction)**: the netitor has a l(still working on it)ist of events you can listen for and pass a callback function to, for example: